-- Playing sports, such as swimming, volleyball, baseball, gymnastics, and tennis
+- Certain sports, such as swimming, volleyball, baseball, gymnastics, and tennis

 Jobs that involve:

 - Repetitive shoulder movements, such as heavy lifting

 - Lifting at or above the height of the shoulder

 - Poor coordination

 - Lack of flexibility and strength in muscles and ligaments